rbi-mtm/ams/day3/README.md

 ### Advanced tasks

-* Calculate the thermal current from the transmission (hint: set V=0 and provide 2 different temperatures to the two Fermi-functions).
+* Calculate the thermal current from the transmission for the Al-Si-Al-wire (hint: set V=0 and provide 2 different temperatures to the two Fermi-functions).
+* Calculate I-V curve and thermal current for the pure Al-wire.
 * Use a smaller electrode (1, 3, or 5 Al atoms) and recalculate the transmission for the Al-wire from E1.1.
 What changes?
 Do the changes make sense from a physics point of view?